subodhrajms/Mocap-HAR/README.md

 # Mocap-HAR
-This repository corresponds to the paper titled "Leveraging spatio-temporal features using graph neural networks for human activity recognition"
+Implementation of the model specified in "Leveraging spatio-temporal features using graph neural networks for human activity recognition"